 No taxable income?
 No problem!
 Several states have implemented refundable or transferable R & D credits, so do not assume you cannot utilize your generating credits.
 Our team can help you combine the tax credits with tax losses and turn that package into capital through tax certificate transfer programs.
 15 states currently offer some form of this program.

 How do you make sure you have maximized your R&D tax credits without exposing your company to a painful audit risk?
 Hire the right team to compile the right documentation and determine the right credit the FIRST time.
 There is no substitute for experience, and that is what the PM Business Advisors offers you.

 Our R&D Credit Team is led by Peter J. Scalise, a highly renowned thought leader with over twenty years of experience in identifying, gathering and documenting Federal and State R&D Tax Incentives.
 Peter’s background extends from servicing privately-held start-up companies to publicly-held Fortune 100 conglomerates.

-CPA Firms: Our R&D team is ready to serve you and your clients.
+Our R&D team is ready to serve you and your clients.
+Learn about expanding your services via trusted partners with our guide How – and Why — to Introduce Clients to Specialty Accounting and Tax Services.
+No need to hire talent and beef up management infrastructure to add extra value for your clients.
 You will always get a commitment to excellent quality, reasonableness, and timeliness.
 We also offer flexible engagement terms and will ALWAYS put “boots on the ground.”